AlexNek/gitextensions/README.md

   </tr>
 </table>

+**Note for Fork Users**: Visual Studio and other extensions listed above are from the original project.
+This fork may require adjustments or custom extensions for full compatibility.
+Check the [docu/](docu/) directory for fork-specific documentation.

 # Conduct

 Project maintainers pledge to foster an open and welcoming environment, and ask contributors to do the same.

 For more information see our [code of conduct](CODE_OF_CONDUCT.md).

-# Shoutouts
+# Shoutouts (Original Project)

-* We thank all the people who contribute, the project exists because of you<br />
+* We thank all the people who contribute to the original project, the fork exists because of you<br />
   <a href="https://github.com/gitextensions/gitextensions/contributors"><img src="https://opencollective.com/gitextensions/contributors.svg?width=890&button=false" /></a>
 * We thank [Transifex](https://www.transifex.com/) for helping us with translations<br />
   <a href="https://www.transifex.com/" target="_blank"><img src="./src/app/GitUI/Resources/Icons/originals/transifex.svg"></a>